jacobcode01/Pickify/README.md

 - For example, certain columns can be scaled or repeated to increase their impact on similarity calculations.

 #### 2. User Preferences Integration
-- Introduce user-based data to generate more personalized recommendations.
+- Introduce user-based data to generate more relevant recommendations.
 - Collaborative filtering can suggest movies based on similarities between user preferences and behavior.
 - This would make the recommender system more adaptive and user-centric.